-95. 47% of buyers viewed at least 3 to 5 pieces of content before deciding to speak with a sales rep.
+95. 82% of buyers viewed at least five pieces of content from the vendor prior to purchase.

 97. 42% of companies have a designated content strategist executive to ensure all content is meeting branding expectations and being released at the right time.